dogweather/forkful/content/en/bash/testing-and-debugging/using-a-debugger.md

 title: Using a debugger
 ---

-{{< edit_this_page >}}

-## What & Why?
-Using a debugger in Bash means harnessing tools to test and find issues in your scripts, like trapping bugs that crash your code or sneakily make it misbehave.
-Programmers do it because it's way smarter to catch errors before they wreak havoc in a live environment.

 ## How to:
 Bash doesn't come with a built-in debugger like some other languages, but you can use built-in commands like `set -x` to trace what's happening.
 Or, for an upgrade, there's `bashdb`, a proper debugger to step through your code.
 Here's a peek: